Junior White

 in the cupboard?

-Because of my accent, one question follows me wherever I go: “You’re not from around here, are you?”I answer sarcastically—but boldly—yes, I am.My voice carries Appalachia in its chords, thick as summer air, and a heart to match.
-It’s an origin I wear with pride—a gentle reminder I claim as my superpower.I served my first congregation while earning a degree in Biblical Studies in Birmingham, Alabama, before setting sail for far away lands like North Carolina.There, I completed a Master of Divinity, was ordained, and continued ministry alongside my spouse as we raised our family—eventually finding our way to New England (talk about culture shock).Along the way, I completed four units of Clinical Pastoral Education (CPE) and continue my formation today through doctoral studies with the Graduate Theological Foundation and a Spiritual Direction Certificate with the Interfaith Chaplaincy Institute.
-Recently, I was honored with the Passion for Equality Award by the Association of Welcoming and Affirming Baptists (AWAB).With roots this deep and branches that stretch across conservative and progressive worlds, I listen from lived experience—not theory—offering a uniquely empathetic presence.
+I began serving my first congregation while completing a degree in Biblical Studies in Birmingham, Alabama—before hitting the pavement for far-away lands like North Carolina, newly married and carrying everything we owned on a flatbed trailer.
+(Think The Beverly Hillbillies.)There, I earned a Master of Divinity, was ordained, and continued ministry alongside my spouse as we raised our family—eventually finding our way to New England.
+Talk about culture shock!Along the way, I completed four units of Clinical Pastoral Education (CPE) and continue my formation today through doctoral studies with the Graduate Theological Foundation and a Spiritual Direction program with the Interfaith Chaplaincy Institute.My journey has also taken me on mission and service trips to Mexico, Kenya, Nepal, and throughout the United States for disaster-relief work.
+Most recently, I was honored to receive the Passion for Equality Award from the Association of Welcoming and Affirming Baptists (AWAB).With roots this deep—and branches that stretch across conservative and progressive worlds—I listen from lived experience, not theory, offering a compassionate and uniquely empathetic presence.And yes—every word still carries the music of my Appalachian accent, a gift I proudly claim as my superpower.